vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

       ```
    > **Note** If we reboot the VM , this setting will go to default

-1. Install the Tanzu CLI plugins.
+1. Install the Tanzu CLI plug-ins.

       ```bash
       root@photon-a17e54311cf [ ~ ]# tanzu plugin group search